Chart Color Schemes

 Infrastructure

-Yakamia has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally
+Yakamia has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Five projects are identified by AreaSearch as likely impacting the area, with key initiatives including the Spencer Park Renewal Project - Hardie Road Mixed-Use Development, Yakamia/Lange Structure Plan, Spencer Park Renewal Project, and Spencer Park Education Support Centre Redevelopment.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include the Spencer Park Renewal Project - Hardie Road Mixed-Use Development, Yakamia/Lange Structure Plan, Spencer Park Renewal Project, and Spencer Park Education Support Centre Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.